-- I. On paper, we represent such a situation by the following problem: - We represent the set of selectable collections by the data set:
+I. On paper, we represent such a situation by the following problem:

-$$\{1,2,3,4,5,\ \dots\}$$ Dollars
+$$\{1, 2, 3, 4, 5, \ldots\}$$ Dollars

-where is read "and so on".
+where ... is read "and so on".

-• We represent the requirement that the bid must be no less than three dollars by the formula
+• We represent the requirement that the bid must be no less than three dollars by the formula i.
+We start by checking each and every numerator in the data set until we pass the gauge numerator 3:

-$$x \ge 3$$
+$x \ge 3$

-- II.
+II.
 To determine the solution subset we are supposed to check each and every numerator in the data set.
-The verb \geq requires that, from the numerator that replaces the unspecified numerator to the gauge numerator, we must count down or must not count. - i.
-We start by checking each and every numerator in the data set until we pass the gauge numerator 3:
+The verb \geq requires that, from the numerator that replaces the unspecified numerator to the gauge numerator, we must count down or must not count.